Scrapbook and Bloggish Musings 1

 Reflections on The End of My Time as An Art Instructor: Like many vain MFA graduates, becoming a painting/drawing instructor was not on my radar after graduation.
 And yet, my path to becoming a community instructor was an uncrowded one since obtaining a similar entry level position at a four-year college was never going to happen for me.

-First, there were my antisocial (autistic) tendencies, which denied me access to an inside track adjunct professorship.
-And then there was the brutal fact that colleges had no more interest in my surreal art than they had in my gender or skin color.
 More essentially, MFA graduates, vainer than myself, would never accept the job that I have performed over the last twenty-six years as a continuing education instructor through a two-year community college.

 The job pays too little.

-This lack of money and prestige made me ideally suited for this job because I could protect my personal creative projects from the grinding influences of a full-time academic career, where I would be required to teach more and perform additional duties.
+This lack of money and prestige made me ideally suited for this job because I could protect my personal creative projects from the grinding influences of a full-time academic career, where I would be required to teach more and perform other duties.
 Continuing education does not demand fidelity.
 It does not require me to “stay in my lane,” so to speak.
 I have had the time—and energy—to branch out into comics, music composition, and creative writing.

-The crown jewel for any college professor is to land a plush gig in a graduate program, where it is more like counseling with one’s colleagues than teaching a mixed bag of undergrads.
+The crown jewel for any college professor is to land a gig in a graduate program, where it is more like counseling with one’s colleagues than teaching a mixed bag of undergrads.
 There is a reason why tenured professors do not teach freshman classes: They have paid their dues, and so have been liberated from the Sisyphean struggle of repeating themselves endlessly in lecture halls before an onslaught of new students.
 Make no mistake, most artists would prefer making art to teaching; and of those who find fulfillment in teaching, few find it teaching freshmen taking electives.

 Still… I have achieved something similar to the graduate school advisor effect by cultivating repeat business with my continuing education students.
 Many of whom have been with me for years.
 I enjoy my time with them, but will enjoy that time more once I have retired from teaching my other classes.

 I was accused of creating ‘kitsch’ when I first entered graduate art school and, indeed, there was no irony or self awareness in how I approached my shatter-shot artmaking.
 Had my attraction to converting consumer products into cubist compositions taken a purer form, these projects would have fallen under the approval of the Pop Art umbrella.
-However, it was not clear to colleagues and instructors that I was doing anything like that intentionally, especially in how I sometimes used silicon caulking and tin foil as embroideries.
+However, it was not clear to colleagues and instructors that I was doing anything like this intentionally, especially in how I sometimes used silicon caulking and tin foil as embroideries.

-Typical 3-D style painting from my BFA era, which would have received the kitsch label in my MFA era.
+Double Mint Gum Typical 3-D style painting from my BFA era, which would have received the kitsch label in my MFA era.

 Academic styles, whether derivative photorealism or derivative abstraction or derivative abstract-figuration, mostly escape the kitsch label by being predictable enough to check necessary boxes: The work is not so imaginative that it intrudes on the unimaginative viewer’s experience.
 Low expectation allows the viewer to insert their own opinions into the dead air around an uninspired painting.
 One can chinwag cleverly over a plastic cup of box wine and feel the equal of any artist on display.
-The unstated premise—the unescapable reality—is that current art is ‘derivative,’ and so each attendee joins in this chorus of veiled condemnation as they claw their way to the summit, and despair,
+The unstated premise—the unescapable reality—is that current art is ‘derivative,’ and so each attendee joins in this chorus of veiled condemnation as they claw their way to the summit of despair.

 This is a cynical view of the process, but there is no other way to describe why the art world never evolves out of its stagnancy.
 Cynicism is the gatekeeper, so mingling at art openings is the unspoken token for cutting to the front of the line where everything else is equal.
-The art world a social club first, and only incidentally a business for selling art.

 This social dimension to fine art was always going to be my professional undoing as a fine arts painter, whereas alternative comics, and my other interests, were tailor-made for my talents and disposition.
 Many things can be pursued in complete isolation.
 And yet, here too I was in holding pattern until I could return to painting, my true love, with a different philosophy.